 "Diocesan Council" means the executive committee of the Diocese of New Westminster, from time to time which is commonly known as Diocesan Council;

-"Standing Committees" means the committees from time to time designated by Article 58 of the Constitution as Standing Committees of the Diocese and "Standing Committee" refers to any one of those committees; (amended DC Nov 11, 2003; repealed and replaced 102nd Session; further amended 115th Session)6
+"Standing Committees" means the committees from time to time designated by Article 4. of the Constitution as Standing Committees of the Diocese and "Standing Committee" refers to any one of those committees;

 “Treasurer” means the treasurer of the Diocese of New Westminster, from time to time.

-(amended DC Nov 11, 2003)

-5 Definition of "Advisory Committee" repealed 115th Session

-6 Requires reference update to New Constitution passed at the 119th Session of Synod (May 2019)

 Headings